bijokmathew/tips-for-easylife/README.md

 - [HTML](https://en.wikipedia.org/wiki/HTML)
 - [CSS](https://en.wikipedia.org/wiki/CSS)
-- JavaScript - Used for the collapsible sections in both the smaller Nav bar and the Hacks section.
 - Font Awesome - Used to provide in the Hacks section and also in the Footer.
 - Chrome Dev Tools - Used to check my work periodically, debug my code when needed and also test the responsiveness of my website.
 - GitHub - Used to store my code after pushing from Gitpod.